 To help you pick a side in this great debate of gas vs diesel RV, our in-house RV expert Dave Solberg compares the capabilities of each type of RV and highlights some of the downsides that might persuade you.
 He begins by talking a bit about the standard gas option, which is typically mounted on a Ford Triton V10 chassis, operating at 362 horsepower, and then fills you in on the most common diesel models.

 Next Dave takes a deeper dive into the debate by explaining why certain types of towing and travel are best suited for diesel RVs.
-He highlights the components and capabilities that make diesel vehicles much more expensive (we’re thinking many thousands, here!), and talks about some of the reasons why diesels are less affected by wind and side shear.
+He highlights the components and capabilities that make diesel vehicles much more expensive (we’re talking thousands, here), and discusses some of the reasons why diesels are less affected by wind and side shear.
 A heavier chassis, increased airbag protection, larger tires and a more powerful engine with greater torque means a smoother and safer ride.
 Additionally, the more substantial diesel chassis also allows you to invest in heavier amenities such as marble counters and tile floors.
 If you’re leaning toward a smaller coach that runs on diesel, definitely do your research to see whether the steep price jump is worth it.